 Both the capital and earmarked reserves have been built up over time to provide funding for future projects and specific activities in line with the Authority's medium term aims and objectives.
+During 2012/13 £651,399 of the Capital Support reserve was used to support the Authority's capital programme.
 The general revenue reserve is primarily held as a contingency to provide the Authority with operational funds and as a safeguard against financial risk.
 Current risk-based assessments set the Council's need for a revenue contingency at £1million.
-The reserve now stands at £2.012 million, which means that a surplus of £1.012 million is potentially available to support future spending plans.
+The reserve now stands at £2.2 million, which means that a surplus of £1.2 million is potentially available to support future spending plans.